sahilbishnoi26/teradata-mcp-server/docs/GETTING_STARTED.md

 The recommended choice will be to deploy Streamable-http in a docker container.
 [Jump to next section](#using-docker) for the docker option.

-## Step 4 - Decide on the tools/prompts you want to be availble (optional) to a profile
+## Step 4 - Decide on the tools/prompts you want to be available (optional) to a profile

 Open the [configure_tools.yaml](../configure_tools.yml) file.
 The first level of the structure is the profile name, then the module name, then allmodule/tools/prompts